stalina/tasty/poc/runDynamicSelenium/README.md

-# tasty - POC run Dynamic Selenium
+# Tasty - POC run Dynamic Selenium

 Prove how to run dynamic line of selenium code (webdriverJs)